lake-wg/edhoc/draft-ietf-lake-edhoc.md

 When CRED_x is a CWT or UCCS, the claims set includes:

-* the `cnf` claim with value COSE_Key, see {{RFC8747}}.
-The public key parameters depend on key type:
+* the `cnf` claim with value COSE_Key, see {{RFC8747}}, where the public key parameters depend on key type:
-    * For a COSE_Key of type OKP the CBOR map SHALL only include the parameters 1 (kty), -1 (crv), and -2 (x-coordinate).
+    * for OKP the CBOR map typically includes the parameters 1 (kty), -1 (crv), and -2 (x-coordinate)
-    * For a COSE_Key of type EC2 the CBOR map SHALL only include the parameters 1 (kty), -1 (crv), -2 (x-coordinate), and -3 (y-coordinate).
+    * for EC2 the CBOR map typically includes the parameters 1 (kty), -1 (crv), -2 (x-coordinate), and -3 (y-coordinate)
-*  the `sub` (subject) claim contains the "identity", if the parties have agreed on an identity besides the public key.
+*  the `sub` (subject) claim containing the "identity", if the parties have agreed on an identity besides the public key.

-In the COSE_Key, a signature key typically has the common parameter key_ops "verify" (value 2), and a Diffie-Hellman public key typically has the common parameter key_ops "MAC verify" (value 10).

-CRED_x needs to be defined such that it is identical when generated by Initiator or Responder.
+CRED_x needs to be defined such that it is identical when generated by Initiator or Responder, see {{applicability}}.
 The parameters SHALL be encoded in bytewise lexicographic order of their deterministic encodings as specified in Section 4.2.1 of {{RFC8949}}.

-Editor's note: Fix the normative text above

 An example of CRED_x when the UCCS contains an X25519 static Diffie-Hellman key and the parties have agreed on an EUI-64 identity is shown below: